+6.1 Flatjack:

-- 6.1 Flatjack: - 6.1.1 A flatjack is a thin envelope-like bladder with inlet and outlet ports which may be pressurized with hydraulic fluid.
+6.1.1 A flatjack is a thin envelope-like bladder with inlet and outlet ports which may be pressurized with hydraulic fluid.
 Flatjacks may be of any shape in plan, and are designed to be compatible with the masonry being tested.
+For determining load-deformation properties of masonry, flatjacks are typically rectangular or semi-rectangular as shown in Fig. 2.

-Typical configurations are shown in Fig. 1. - 6.1.2 For determination of the state of compressive stress, dimension A should be equal to or greater than the length of a single masonry unit, but not less than 8 in.
+6.1.2 For determination of the state of compressive stress, dimension A should be equal to or greater than the length of a single masonry unit, but not less than 8 in.
 (200 mm).
 Dimension B should be equal to or greater than the thickness of one wythe and not less than 3 in.
 (75 mm).
-The radius, R, for circular and semi-rectangular flatjacks shall be equal to the radius of the circular saw blade used to cut the slot.
+The radius, R, for